eggplantpasta/dotfiles/README.md

 Normally you want to do the same things for both login and non-login shells - so put all of your code in .bashrc and call it from .bash_profile.

-The difference between .bashrc and .bash_profile are explained on [Josh Staiger's blog](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).
+The differences between .bashrc and .bash_profile are explained on [Josh Staiger's blog](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).

 ### sudoers.lecture
 Cutesy lecture message when doing sudo thanks to  [brianclemens](https://github.com/brianclemens/dotfiles/blob/master/sudoers.lecture).